Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

 We studied empathy, context and creativity, and now we all work within the constraints of various systems.
 We work every day to bend the rules just a little bit to see what kind of creativity unfolds.

-These pages are at the front of my sketchbook because I think it’s important to stare at them every so often:
+These pages are at the front of my sketchbook because I think it’s important to stare at them every so often.
+Again, these ideas come from Barbara Oakley:

 Understanding does not always lead to fluency, and simply having an eager imagination does not always pass as a shortcut for putting in the hard work.

 I’ve been talking a lot about creativity.
 It’s a big word, and it gets some big nods of approval.
-It’s 2015, right, and nobody’s hating on creativity but sometimes I also feel like nobody quite knows what it means.
+It’s the 21st century, right, and nobody’s hating on creativity but sometimes I also feel like nobody actually knows what it means.

-To me, creativity stems from an intense and intimate understanding of a mechanism.
+To me, creativity and innovation?
+These things stem from an intense and intimate understanding of a system.

-When you’ve reached its fluency, and you’ve become ready — eager, even — to manipulate it.
+When you’ve reached its fluency, and you’ve become ready to bend it.
+To twist it.
+To Bop It.

 or when you